patrickleweryharris/major-finder/README.md

   - Urban Studies Specialist/Major/Minor (Pick selections of different courses)
   - Near and Middle Eastern Civilizations Specialist/Major/Minor (Many many different combos)
   - Peace, Conflict and Justice Specialist/Major (Type 3 with many many requirements)
-  - Physiology Major/Minor ("Pick any of the following")

 ## Program Design
   - Takes sanitized input of first year courses from a user, and organizes them into an array